Das Kapital: Reception and influence

-Das Kapital has had a profound and far-reaching influence on subsequent intellectual, political, and social history.
+Capital has had a profound and far-reaching influence on subsequent intellectual, political, and social history.
 Its impact extends across numerous disciplines, including economics, sociology, political science, philosophy, history, literary criticism, and cultural studies.
-Over time, different political movements—from social democrats and communists to anti-colonialists—have developed distinct interpretations of the work to analyse their contemporary conditions and legitimize their political strategies.
+Over time, different political movements—from social democrats and communists to anti-colonialists—have developed distinct interpretations of the work to analyse their contemporary conditions and legitimise their political strategies.

 Labor Day demonstration in New York City, 1882.
-Das Kapital became a foundational text for socialist and workers' movements.
+Capital became a foundational text for socialist and workers' movements.

-Within the workers' movement and socialist political parties of the late 19th and early 20th centuries, Das Kapital (often in simplified or popularised forms) became a foundational text, providing a theoretical basis for the critique of capitalism and the struggle for socialism.
+Within the workers' movement and socialist political parties of the late 19th and early 20th centuries, Capital (often in simplified or popularised forms) became a foundational text, providing a theoretical basis for the critique of capitalism and the struggle for socialism.
 In Britain, the explicitly Marxist Social Democratic Federation (SDF) was founded in 1881 by Henry Hyndman, drawing members such as William Morris and Marx's daughter Eleanor Marx.
 The SDF's influence prompted a young George Bernard Shaw to study the work in 1883, an experience he described as a "revelation" that "gave me an entirely fresh conception of the universe, provided me with a purpose and a mission in life."
 However, Shaw had little success in converting fellow members of the Fabian Society to his enthusiasm, and the Fabians, under Sidney Webb, largely steered British socialism away from Marxist ideas of class war.
 The British Labour Party, formed in 1900, was often said to owe more to Methodism than to Marx, although it did acknowledge a debt to him in a 1947 reprint of The Communist Manifesto.